owncloud/ocis/docs/eos.md

 ### Run it!

+Preconditions
+* `go` (from golang.org/dl) and `gcc` (via e.g. `apt install build-essential`) are installed
+* No eos components are running.
+If in doubt, begin with `make eos-stop`

-We poured the nitty gritty details of setting up ocis into Makefile destinations.
+We poured the nitty gritty details of setting up ocis into Makefile targets.
 After running

 ```
 $ make eos-start